PrimeAlgorithm/Daves-Friends/README.md

 ### Step 3: Configure your bot user

 Select the Bot settings to edit the details.
 First, click on reset token to generate a new token that you will use in your `.env` file.
-Copy the generated token and set the `TOKEN` variable in your `.env` file with your newly generated token.
+Copy the generated token and set the `TOKEN` variable in your `.env` file with your newly generated token and the Client ID from the OAuth2 menu (in .env, CLIENT_ID=...).

 Select the public bot option if you want your bot to be publically available.
 Select all the Privileged Gateway Intents like PRESENCE INTENT, SERVER MEMBERS INTENT, MESSAGE CONTENT INTENT if your bot needs those intents.(Note: For this application you'll need all of these intents.)